 However, upon investigation, it was clear that she was dismissed based on the cost-cutting measure of the firm.
 Thus, the director’s and officers’ liability insurance taken by the firm protected its director against the claims.

 3) Professional indemnity insurance:

 Professional Indemnity Insurance is a type of liability insurance that covers the businesses or individuals who provide advice or a professional service to clients.
 It covers the compensation claims when the business is sued by its clients for making a mistake.

 An investment firm was approached by a client for giving investment advice.
 Upon implementation of the advice, the client suffered huge financial losses.

 The professional indemnity insurance policy covered the investment firm for the losses suffered by the client and helped it to settle the claim.

 4) Cyber risk insurance:

-A dismissed employee of the IT company stole the names, addresses, social security numbers from the customer files.
-She gave this information to a fraudulent person who in turn used it to obtain credit cards.
+A dismissed employee of the IT company stole the names, addresses, and social security numbers from the customer files.
+So, he gave this information to a fraudulent person who in turn used it to obtain credit cards.

 The affected customers filed a complaint against the IT company for their breach of identity.
 However, the cyber risk insurance policy obtained by the IT firm helped to settle the claims of the customers.